-There is pending now, in Illinois, a proposed Reproductive Health and Access Act, House Bill 2354, co-sponsored by roughly 30 state legislators*, and therefore more likely to be enacted, either in this session or one in the near future, than most of the chaff that gets filed in Springfield.
-The Sun-Times editorialized in favor of the bill on March 30.
+There is pending now, in Illinois, a proposed Reproductive Health and Access Act, House Bill 2354, co-sponsored by roughly 30 state legislators

 There are a number of controversial provisions in this bill.
 It would, for example, require state-funded Medicaid to pick up the tab for all abortions, not just those deemed "medically necessary."
 It would require that all Illinois public schools teach "medically accurate, age appropriate, comprehensive sexual health education."